Ice Fishing At Put-In-Bay

 Lastly, when you are done ice fishing, please mark your old shanty holes again this winter when you move or quit for the season.
-It may save someone from a serious injury or dunking into the lake.
-All it takes is a tree limb, with branches wide enough to not fall through and tall enough to be seen over the top of any snow drifts, stood up to mark the holes.
+It may save someone from a severe injury or dunking into the lake.
+All it takes is a tree limb, with branches wide enough not to fall through and tall enough to be seen over the top of any snow drifts, standing up to mark the holes.
 Then the area can be avoided until either cold weather heals the open holes or the season ends without incident.

 Ice fishing can be a fun and exciting winter activity, but it’s important to remember that it also comes with some risks.
 Here are some ice fishing safety tips to keep in mind:

 - Check the ice conditions: Before you go out on the ice, make sure to check the ice conditions.
 The ice should be at least four inches thick for ice fishing and even thicker for other activities like snowmobiling or driving on the ice.
 Avoid areas with cracks, holes, or open water.

 - Dress appropriately: Dress warmly in layers and wear waterproof boots with good traction.
 Bring extra clothing and gear in case you get wet or the weather changes.

 - Bring safety gear: Bring safety gear such as ice picks, a throw rope, and a flotation device.
 Ice picks can be used to help you climb out of the water if you fall in, while a throw rope can be used to rescue someone else who falls in.

 - Don’t go alone: It’s best to go ice fishing with a partner or group.
 If someone falls through the ice, they’ll need help getting out quickly.